Oserheimen Osunbor

-Early life and career
+Early life and education

-Oserheimen Osunbor was born on 5 October 1951 in Iruekpen, Esan West Local Government Area, Edo State, Nigeria.
-He attended P.T.T.C Demonstration Primary School Igueben from 1957 to 1962, then Anglican Grammar School Ujoelen Ekpoma from 1963 to 1968 and then obtained his sixth form at Holy Trinity Grammar School Sabongidaa-Ora Edo State.
+Osunbor was born on 5 October 1951 in Iruekpen, present-day Esan West Local Government Area of Edo State, Nigeria to Mr. Abraham A. Osunbor, a retired teacher and politician and Dame Felicia E. Osunbor, also a retired teacher.
+He attended P.T.T.C Demonstration Primary School, Igueben from 1957 to 1962, then Anglican Grammar School, Ujoelen Ekpoma from 1963 to 1968 and then obtained his sixth form at Holy Trinity Grammar School, Sabongidaa-Ora, Edo State.
+He also graduated with a First Class Honours Bachelor of Laws (LL.B) degree from the University of Nigeria, Nsukka where he studied from 1971 to 1975.
+During his time at the university, Osunbor was a recipient of numerous awards for his studies, including Certificate for the Best Faculty Student and the Certificate for the Best Student in the Department of Public and Private Law.